lml/fine_print/README.md

                             :except => :index
 ```

-You should only try to get signatures when you have a user who is logged in
-(FinePrint will allow non-logged in users to pass right through without signing
-anything).
-This normally means that before the call to `fine_print_get_signatures`
-you should call whatever `before_filter` gets a user to login.
+You should only try to get signatures when you have a user who is logged in (by default FinePrint will allow non-logged in users to pass right through without signing anything).
+This normally means that before the call to `fine_print_get_signatures` you should call whatever `before_filter` gets a user to login.

-Just like how rails provides a `skip_before_filter` method to offset `before_filter` calls,
-FinePrint provides a `fine_print_skip_signatures` method.
-This method takes the same
-arguments as before_filter, and can be called either before or after `fine_print_get_signatures`.
+Just like how rails provides a `skip_before_filter` method to offset `before_filter` calls, FinePrint provides a `fine_print_skip_signatures` method.
+This method takes the same arguments as before_filter, and can be called either before or after `fine_print_get_signatures`.

-One way you may want to use these methods is to require signatures in every controller
+One way you can use these methods is to require signatures in every controller
 by default, and then to skip them in certain situations, e.g.:

 ```rb